cometaj2/hcli_core/README.rst

     - Context blending to mary different contexts.
     - Automatic context compression to yield a more substantial memory footprint per context window.
 - A shell mode for the GPT-3.5-Turbo HCLI (hg) to enable shell CLI execution per sought goal.
-- Separate out HCLI applications from HCLI Core to help avoid application dependencies bleeding onto HCLI Core (e.g. OpenAI).
+- Separate out HCLI applications from HCLI Core to help avoid application dependencies bleeding onto HCLI Core (e.g. OpenAI, GRBL, pyserial, etc.).
 - Update GRBL controller HCLI (hc) to include support for additional commands and/or echo of hexadecimal values.
 - Update hc to include job removal and insertion.
 - Update hc to function in a multi-process environment (e.g. multiple workers in gunicorn).